nusofthq/avchat-documentation/wordpress-community-pro.md

   <img src="/assets/images/wordpress_images/chmod.png" class="img-responsive"/>

   <h2 id="plugin-configure">Plugin Configuration</h2>
   You can now activate the plugin.
-Once activated, a new page has been added in your WordPress Dashboard.
+Once activated, a new page has been added in your WordPress Dashboard: **Video Chat PRO**.
   <img src="/assets/images/wordpress_images/activate.png" class="img-responsive"/>

   You need to insert the connection string.
 The connection string has the following form: